Nuevo León: Mexican War of Independence

 On 16 September 1810, the Cry of Dolores occurred, signaling the start of Mexican War of Independence.
 However, it took until 29 September for news of this event to reach the New Kingdom of León due to its geographical isolation from the rest of New Spain.
-In January 1811, the governor of the New Kingdom of León, Manuel de Santa María, joined the insurgency after the royalist defeat at the Battle of Aguanueva and José Mariano Jiménez's arrival in Monterrey, who arrived to spread the insurgency in the Provincias Internas.
+Initially, Governor Manuel de Santa María prepared to defend the territory against the rebellion.
+However, following the royalist defeat at the Battle of Aguanueva and the advance of insurgent General José Mariano Jiménez into the region, Santa María changed his allegiance.
+On 17 January 1811, the governor officially proclaimed the insurgency in Monterrey.
+Jiménez entered Monterrey on 26 January to spread the movement throughout the Eastern Internal Provinces.
 Despite these efforts, various counter-insurgency movements emerged in the territories, leading to the capture of key figures at the Wells of Baján in Coahuila.

+Following the capture and execution of the insurgent leadership, the New Kingdom of León fell under fierce royalist control.
+This counter-insurgency was spearheaded by Joaquín de Arredondo, commandant of the Eastern Internal Provinces.
+However, the movement encountered ongoing guerrilla resistance in rural areas throughout the decade.
+The conflict exacted a heavy toll on the region; municipalities like Vallecillo, Sabinas Hidalgo, Cadereyta, and Salinas Victoria were severely depopulated as locals either joined the insurgent militias or died in bloody skirmishes.
+In July 1813, a rebel force composed of indigenous groups, seminarians, and local criollos unsuccessfully attempted to capture Monterrey and were subsequently executed in the city's center.

-Afterwards, the movement encountered resistance among the population of the territory, as many were royalists.
+Ultimately, the broader independence movement struggled to gain a massive foothold among the urban population of the territory, as many remained royalists.
 Some attribute this to the region's stronger ties to Spain and its high proportion of people of white or criollo ancestry, constituting 63% of the population according to the Revillagigedo census of 1790.
-The council of Monterrey, which was the capital and biggest city of the New Kingdom of León, remained loyal to Spain until Joaquín de Arredondo, the commandant of the Eastern Internal Provinces, endorsed the Plan of Iguala on 3 July 1821.
+The council of Monterrey, which was the capital and biggest city of the New Kingdom of León, remained loyal to Spain until Joaquín de Arredondo endorsed the Plan of Iguala on 3 July 1821.